infracost/docs/docs/infracost_cloud/key_concepts.md

 ### Team management

 From the Members page, you can invite your team members to join your organization.
-Currently only one role is supported:
+Currently three roles are supported:
-- Org Admin: they can do everything in the organization except delete the organization.

-From the Members page, you can also change the Org Owner to another member.
-We treat the Org Owner as the main billing contact for the organization.
+- Org Owner: they own and have complete control over the organization.
+We currently treat the Org Owner as the main billing contact for the organization too.
+From the Members page, you can change the Org Owner to another member.
+- Org Admin: they can do everything in the organization except deleting the organization..
+- Org Viewer: they can view everything in the organization except the API key.
+They cannot make any changes.

 ## Repos